sparkflows/sparkflows-docs/docs/user-guide/pipeline/index.rst

 Pipeline
 ====

-Fire Insights enables creating Pipelines.
+Sparkflows enables users to create Pipelines.
 With pipelines, multiple workflows can be executed.

 .. toctree::